Authorizations & Referrals

-- You must be a current Capital Health Plan member
+- You must be a current Capital Health Plan member; and

-- AND you must be a current member of the health and fitness program in the requested period
+- You must be a current member of the health and fitness program in the requested period; or

-- OR you must be enrolled in either Weight Watchers or TOPS (Take Off Pounds Sensibly) in the requested period
+- You must be enrolled in either Weight Watchers, TMH Diabetes Prevention Program, or Take Off Pounds Sensibly (TOPS) in the requested period.

 - For more information about the TOPS program, please call 800-932-8677 or visit www.TOPS.org.

 - Fitness reimbursement requests may only be filed once per calendar year and reimbursements for the previous year cannot be processed beyond December 31st of the current year.
 All reimbursements will be made to the subscriber (the person who holds the CHP policy).

 - Facilities and/or programs that DO qualify for reimbursement include gyms and fitness centers (i.e. YouFit, Premier, Kinetix, etc.), internet or app based subscription programs (i.e. Beachbody On Demand, Peloton, Daily Burn, etc.), gymnastic centers, personal trainers, sports teams or leagues, Weight Watchers, TOPS, or the TMH Diabetes Prevention Program.

 - Facilities and/or programs that DO NOT qualify for reimbursement include country or social clubs, spas, tennis facilities, uniforms/clothing, and exercise/fitness equipment.